All You Need to Know about Wide Area Network (WAN) Network Design:

 Now the need of the enterprise is to connect all the offices with each other along with the head office in Mumbai.
 The data center is also to be connected directly to the Head office.

-Thus keeping all these points in mind, high bandwidth and high capacity dual STM links are suggested for connectivity between all the cities and R&D center of the enterprise.
+Thus keeping all these points in mind, high bandwidth and high capacity dual STM links are suggested for connectivity between all the cities and the R&D centers of the enterprise.

 Synchronous Transport Module (STM):